JP12025/hibob/README.md

 # How to submit

-Once you're done, submit your file on Moodle
+Once you're done with all tasks, submit your python files on Moodle